Tru (song)

-"Tru" is a song by American singer-songwriter Lloyd, released on May 6, 2016, from his extended play Tru (2016).
+"Tru" is a song by American singer-songwriter Lloyd, released on May 6, 2016, from his extended play of the same name (2016).
 Lloyd explains his hiatus through the lyrics of the song, expressing how he lost an unborn child to an abortion and that it "left a big hole", while also detailing other family issues.
-The song was also included on Lloyd's fifth studio album Tru (2018).
+The song was also included on Lloyd's fifth studio album of the same name (2018).